Rescheduled: Local businesses will host curbside music event

 IDAHO FALLS — After weeks of quarantine, many eastern Idahoans are craving live entertainment, and some local businesses are stepping up.

-Vic’s Paint and Remodeling, Zilis with Manny, Sonido Tijuana Sound Events, Abracadabra’s and Grease Monkey are co-sponsoring a curbside concert for locals to drive up, park, and listen to live music while staying safe inside their vehicles.
+Vic’s Paint and Remodeling, Zilis with Manny, Sonido Tijuana Sound Events, Abracadabra’s, Park Avenue Grill, and Grease Monkey are co-sponsoring a curbside concert for locals to drive up, park, and listen to live music while staying safe inside their vehicles.

 Event promoter Manny Ibarra said this is his way to help the community.

 The concert, which will be a mixture of rock styles, is family-friendly.
-Bands that are performing include Nothing At Most, Todd Thompson, Phoenix Risen, and the Caroline Reapers.
+Bands that are performing include Kumbia MX, Nothing At Most, Altwave, Phoenix Risen, and The Downturn.

 The event is free, but donations can be made to the individual bands through their Venmo accounts: